-This is Part 2 of our Behind the Scenes tour of De Kuyper Royal Distillers.
+This is Part 2 of our De Kuyper Royal Distillers tour.
 If you missed it, check out Part 1 here!

 After Mark and I finished our Peachtree and 7 Up drinks, we left the De Kuyper Works! workshop behind to see the rest of the facility.
 Marja, our guide, walked us to a closed door, and told us the next area of the building was her favourite.
 When she opened it and we crossed the threshold, we stepped back in time 106 years.
 Just look at those floor tiles and the pristine wood trim!